MChaus/SDF-deep-learning/README.md

 comparison of predicted shapes' quality.

 ## Repository organization
-Right now this repository contains three folders and a couple scripts.
+Right now this repository contains four folders and a couple scripts.

 `data` directory is created for containment of 3D object's datasets and calculated SDFs.